Edge Acceleration

 If you only need to enable or disable HTTP/2 for a specified domain name, please follow the steps below:

-2. On the site details page, click Rule Engine.
+2. On the site details page, click Site Acceleration to enter the global site configuration page.
+Then click the Rule Engine tab.

-3. On the rule engine management page, click Create Rule to enter the editing page of the new rule.
+3. On the rule engine management page, click Create rule and select Add blank rule.

 4. On the rule editing page, select the Host matching type to match requests for the specified domain name.

-5. Click Operation > Select box, and in the pop-up operation list, select the operation as HTTP/2.
+5. Click Action, and in the pop-up operation list, select the operation as HTTP/2.
 Click the switch to enable/disable.

 6. Click Save and Publish to complete the rule configuration.